GPII/gpii-payloads/LocalContextManager-EvaluateMatch.md

 ### Input Payload

-In addition to the match making output, the input payload is a structure that also contains userToken, preferences, solutionsRegistryEntries and deviceContext.
+In addition to the matchmaking output, the input payload is a structure that also contains `userToken`, `preferences`, `solutionsRegistryEntries` and `deviceContext`.

 ```
 {